By Marlon Stepp, Director, LEED GA, CEM

 - HVAC and hot water systems

-These can be applied to commercial buildings, industrial buildings, and some four-story or higher residential buildings.
-Because the tax credit offers a deduction of up to $1.80 per square foot in buildings meeting the requirements, the hope of the federal government is that the incentive will aid in lowering the average consumption of energy in U.S. commercial buildings.
+These can be applied to commercial, industrial, and some four-story or higher residential buildings.
+Because the tax credit offers a deduction of up to $1.80 per square foot in buildings meeting the requirements, the federal government hopes that the incentive will lower the average consumption of energy in U.S. commercial buildings.

 Who is Eligible?